 - Protect your property from creditors and the court

 Chapter 13 has distinct advantages.
-However, you are committed to a three to five-year bankruptcy plan.
+However, you are committed to a three to the five-year bankruptcy plan.
 You cannot borrow money or sell major assets without court approval.
-However, you can get rid of debts and rebuild your financial wellbeing without fear of losing your home, car, and other assets.
+However, you can get rid of debts and rebuild your financial well-being without fear of losing your home, car, and other assets.

 The Means Test compares your income to the income of households in Wisconsin.
 If your average income is below the median income in Wisconsin, you may qualify for a bankruptcy discharge under Chapter 7.